Which place is cheaper, Porto or Bucharest?

 Porto has a variety of shopping areas worth visiting.
 The city has both your standard shopping mall stores as well as local vendors and boutique shops.

 Porto is a very kid-friendly port city.
-The city has several cool museums including the interactive museum, The World of Discoveries.
+The city has several cool museums including the interactive museum - The World of Discoveries.
 There are also parks, playgrounds, zoos, and aquariums that you can explore.
 For families that enjoy being outside, this is a great city.
+Kids will enjoy spotting street art, riding the funicular, and taking a cellar tour.
+If the kids need a break from the city, head to the beach for the day.

 For families, Bucharest is not always the best place to visit.
 Kid-friendly activities include kid's play areas, museums such as the Museum of the Senses, and water centered activities like rowing in the park or visiting the wellness center Therme.

 Couples visit Porto frequently as it offers plenty of romantic activities.
 You can visit the palaces, enjoy shopping, or dine in a nice Portuguese restaurant.
-The area is also famous for its wine, so the city has plenty for couples to do on a romantic getaway.
+Take a cellar tour and sample port then catch a ride on the funicular.
+This city has plenty for couples to do on a romantic getaway.

 Bucharest is not always the best place to visit for a couple.
 The city has some romantic settings such as wandering down Victory Avenue or exploring the historic Cotroceni Neighbourhood.
 There are also several gardens and a number of nice cafes to explore.